Adam Ramsay-Peaty: 2014

-At the 2014 European Championships, Peaty set his first ever world record.
+At the 2014 European Championships, Ramsay-Peaty set his first world record.
 After winning his heat of the 50 metre breaststroke, he then clocked a new world-record time of 26.62" in the semi-final.
 He then went on to win gold in the final.
 He also set a second world record as part of the final of the 4 × 100 metre mixed medley relay, along with Walker-Hebborn, Jemma Lowe and Fran Halsall, with a time of 3':44.02".
 He also won the gold in the 100 metre breaststroke after winning all 3 of his races and the gold in the 4 x 100 metre medley relay along with Walker-Hebborn, Barrett and Ben Proud, ending the championships having won gold in 4 out of the 5 events he entered after not qualifying for the final of the 200 metre breaststroke.
 In the 2014 World Short Course Championships, he rounded off his year with three silver medals in 50 metre breaststroke, 100 metre breaststroke and the 4 x 50 metre mixed medley relay, but again didn't qualify for the final of the 200 metre breaststroke.